America's Health Rankings, United Health Foundation Logo

 • Trauma-informed care for children and families.

-• Early childhood home visitation from health professionals to reduce malnutrition in high-risk children.
+• Early childhood home visitation from health professionals for high-risk families.

 The Child Welfare Information Gateway offers resources for child abuse prevention, including a list of evidence-based practices.